simonseyer/PAYFormBuilder/README.md

 1. Drag and drop **PAYFormBuilder.xcodeproj** in your project navigator.
 2. Select your target and go to the *Build Phases* tab.
 In the *Link Binary With Libraries* section select the add button.
 On the sheet find and add libPAYFormBuilder.a.
 3. Add Target **PAYFormBuilder** to your *Target Dependencies* list.
-4. `import <PAYFormBuilder/PAYFormBuilder.h>` whereever you want to use the components.
+4. `import <PAYFormBuilder/PAYFormBuilder.h>` wherever you want to use the components.
 You could add it to your Prefix header file, if you want.

 Requirements
 ------------